Couple Hiking In The Mojave Desert Found Dead After Getting Lost In 113-Degree Weather

 It was reported that Barber and her husband, Gen Miake, 60, both of Yorba Linda in Orange County, went hiking in the Mojave Desert in 113-degree weather around 11 a.m.
 Somehow, the couple became separated, and that’s when Barber alerted police.
 She told the 911 dispatcher that she had run out of water and that her husband had a heart condition.

-San Bernardino County Police officers were dispatched to the Mojave Desert to search for the Yorba Linda couple but when they arrived at the location, they were only able to locate the hiker’s car.
+San Bernardino County Police officers were dispatched to the Mojave Desert to search for the Yorba Linda couple, but when they arrived at the location, they were only able to locate the hiker’s car.
 The married Yorba Linda couple’s vehicle was parked in front of the hiking trailhead, and the rescue team was unable to determine which direction the couple had gone.

 After several hours of searching for the Yorba Linda couple on the ground and in the air, a helicopter spotted their bodies in the Mojave Desert, near Amboy Crater, which is an “extinct cinder cone volcano off Interstate 40 — and old Route 66 — about halfway between Barstow and Needles.”